mautic/documentation/en/contacts/managing_contacts.md

 When Mautic track contact's actions like page hits or form submissions, it will automatically merge the contacts by unique identifiers which are:
 - IP address
+- Email _(or any other contact field you mark as unique identifier)_
 - Cookie
-- Email
-- _Possibly any contact field you mark as unique identifier_

-The list of identifiers above is sorted by priority.
-If Mautic knows only the IP address, it will merge the contact action with a contact with the same IP address.
+If Mautic knows only the IP address, it will merge the contact action (page hit, form submission etc.) with a contact with the same IP address.
 If the IP address does not exist in the Mautic database yet, it will create a new contact.
 But if Mautic knows the unique cookie, it will merge the actions to the contact with the same cookie or creates a new one.

-Similarly, if a contact sends a form with an email address, it will merge the submission with the contact having the same email address.
+If a contact sends a form with an email address, it will merge the submission with the contact having the same email address.
 Even if the IP address or the cookie matches another contact.

-So Mautic will take care of duplicate contacts from the tracking.
-But you can still create a duplicate contact by creating a new contact via the Mautic administration.
-As of Mautic 2.1.0, you will be noticed if you are creating a new contact which has the same unique identifier as some existing contact.
+So Mautic will take care of duplicate contacts created by the event tracking.
+But you can still create a duplicate contact via the Mautic administration.
+As of Mautic 2.1.0, you will be notified if there is already a contact with the same unique identifier.